Lila Rose, president of American anti-abortion campaign group Live Action | Flickr/American Life League. CC BY-NC 2.0. Some rights reserved

 The TRI dataset, last updated on Monday 23 April, contains data on Facebook ads collected by the WhoTargetsMe plugin and marked as “IE” for Ireland, using a list of filter terms to identify ads related to the referendum.

-Advertisers listed in the dataset include news and media organisations, satirical websites, and politicians as well as groups in which have taken strong positions on the vote for and against abortion rights for Irish women.
+Advertisers listed in the dataset include news and media organisations, politicians and satirical websites, as well as groups that have taken strong positions on the vote for and against abortion rights for Irish women.

-There are also advertisers with names like Mutts for Life and Artists for Keeping the 8th Amendment, and individuals such as a man named David Walsh.
+There are also advertisers with names such as Mutts for Life and Artists for Keeping the 8th Amendment, and individuals including a man named David Walsh.